Lowering operators, orthogonal decomposition of tensor space, and quantized Schur--Weyl duality: Introduction

 Let $\Bbbk$ be a field.
 Fix $0 \ne q \in \Bbbk$ which is not a root of unity.
 Let $\UU_q = \UU_q(\fgl_n)$ be the quantized enveloping algebra of $\fgl_n$ over $\Bbbk$ at $x = q$; by this we mean the specialization of Lusztig's divided power $\Z[x,x^{-1}]$-form via $x \mapsto q$.
 As $q$ is not a root of unity, $\UU_q$ may also be defined by generators and relations as in \cite{Jimbo} (slightly modified by Lusztig).

 Throughout this paper, we identify partitions with dominant polynomial weights.
 Let $V_q(\lambda)$ be the (type $\mathbf{1}$) $q$-Weyl module of highest weight $\lambda$.
 Set $V_q = V_q(1)$, the vector representation of $\UU_q$.
-Jimbo observed that the $R$-matrix induces an action of the Iwahori--Hecke algebra $\HH_q = \HH_q(\Sym_r)$ on tensor space $V_q^{\otimes r}$, commuting with the $\UU_q$-action, and that these commuting actions satisfy Schur--Weyl duality (each action generates the full centralizer of the other), in the generic case where the ground field is $\C(x)$.
-At $x=1$, this becomes classical Schur--Weyl duality.
+Jimbo observed that the $R$-matrix induces an action of the Iwahori--Hecke algebra $\HH_q = \HH_q(\Sym_r)$ on tensor space $V_q^{\otimes r}$, commuting with the $\UU_q$-action, and that these commuting actions satisfy Schur--Weyl duality (each action generates the full centralizer of the other), in the generic case where the ground field is $\C(x)$ and $q=x$.
+Taking $q \to 1$, this becomes classical Schur--Weyl duality.

-It turns out that Jimbo's result holds over any field as long as $q\ne 0$ is not a root of unity.
+It turns out that Jimbo's result holds over any field containing some $q\ne 0$ which is not a root of unity.
 As Jimbo never published his proof, we include a proof (of the more general statement) in Section \ref{s:SWD}.
 Our proof relies on the fact that the representations of $\UU_q$ and $\HH_q$ ``behave the same'' as the representations of their classical counterparts $U(\fgl_n)$ and $\C[\Sym_r]$ in the non root of unity case.
 Then standard semisimplicity theory yields as a corollary that tensor space $V_q^{\otimes r}$ admits a multiplicity-free decomposition

 as $(\UU_q, \HH_q)$-bimodules, where the sum is over the set of partitions of $r$ into at most $n$ parts, and where $\Specht_q^\lambda$ is the (simple) $q$-Specht module indexed by the partition $\lambda$.
 The $q$-Specht module $\Specht^\lambda$ has a basis indexed by the set of standard tableaux of shape $\lambda$, so \eqref{e:isotypic} says that, as a $\UU_q$-module,